Map out your career pathway from the start of your academic journey!

 Options requiring other education

-Industries such as business, education, pharmaceutical development, public health and medicine would value a general science degree in combination with the employability skills that are highly sought after by employers.
+Industries such as business, government, non-government organizations and tourism would value an Asian studies degree in combination with the employability skills that are highly sought after by employers.
 These include:*

 - Numeracy and data use